kelvinthh/Image-Generation-Next.js/README.md

 2. Install dependencies:
 `npm install`

-3. Make sure you created your Function App on Azure and map it to the project's `azure` folder under the root folder.
+3. Make sure you created your Function App and Storage account for this project on Azure and map it to the project's `azure` folder under the root folder.

 4. Install dependencies inside the Azure folder
 `cd azure && npm install`